 I love fall.
 It's beautiful.
-I love walks through through parks and neighborhoods where red, yellow, maples, ash, cottonwood, sumac and oak trees color the paths with auburn, deep red, golden, and all shades in between burst from the changing trees on cloudless days.
+I love walks through through parks and neighborhoods where birch, maples, ash, cottonwood, oak trees, and sumac color the paths with auburn, deep red, golden, and all shades in between burst from the changing trees on cloudless days.

 The weather cools and gone are the days of hot, humid runs.
 Though I love the weather and the colors, the shorter days also pose a challenge.